 When talking about wilderness survival, no modern figure jumps to mind quicker than Bear Grylls.
 The star of Man vs. Wild has shown TV audiences what it takes to make it in some of the roughest environments around the world with little more than a few tools and ingenuity.

 Two of the things that are essential in outdoor survival is a sharp blade and the ability to make fire.
-In this Bear Grylls knife review, you will see how this single tool provides you with both of these things and a whole lot more.
+In this review of this insanely popular Bear Grylls knife model, you will see how this single tool provides you with both of these things and a whole lot more.

-This knife uses a high carbon, stainless steel blade.
-This ensures the knife will keep a sharp edge, while still maintaining a high degree of resistance to corrosion.
+The Bear Grylls Ultimate Survival Knife is designed for most survival situations.
+It uses a high carbon, stainless steel blade, which ensures the knife will keep a sharp edge, while still maintaining a high degree of resistance to corrosion.
 The blade is a combination edge, with a fine edge toward the drop point, and a serrated edge closer to the handle.

 It uses 3/4 tang construction, which is important in a survival knife as it gives a lot of strength to the overall design.
 With the longer tang, the blade is far more likely to stand up to the abuses of cutting, prying and hammering one might do in an emergency situation.